 Reading a large textual data can be tedious sometimes.
-Be it a long speech, blog post or a big database, you must have encountered such monotonous situation!
-What will you do when you want to convey crucial information from a 10,00,00,000 (still counting the zeros!) words of text document in a very limited time?
-Nothing to worry.
+Be it a long speech, blog post or a big database, you must have encountered such monotonous situations!
+What will you do when you want to convey crucial information from 10,00,00,000 (still counting the zeros!) words of a text document in a very limited time?
+Conversely, it is nothing to worry about.
 Data analytics and visualization to the rescue!
-Using a word cloud can make even a dull data beatifully insightful.
+Significantly, using a word cloud can make even a dull data beautifully insightful.
 Read on to know more about this graphical representation and even build one using R.

 What is a word cloud?

-Altogether, the more frequently a specific word appears in the textual data, the greater prominence is given to that word in the cloud.
-Hence, the bigness and boldness of a word depend on the frequency of that particular word in the document.
+Altogether, the more frequently a specific word appears in the textual data, the greater prominence it is given in the cloud.
+Hence, the bigness and boldness of a word depends on the frequency of that particular word in the document.

 Create your own word cloud!